pfhonore/puppet-slurm/README.md

 This is not exhaustive but will cover most of the parameters you can set for this class.

 ####General

-* `slurm::controller`: Boolean that decides if this host you are on will act as the slurm master, namely run the slurmctld process.
-Default is false.
-* `slurm::node`: Boolean that decides if this host will be a slurm client, namely run the slurmd process and accept jobs.
-Default is true.
 * `slurm::version`: String that dictates what version of slurm this host will get.
 Default is present.
 * `slurm::release`: String that dictates if further configuration parameters are allowed depending on major version as new features are added in slurm all the time.
 Default is 14.03.
 Currently up to 15.08 is defined.
 * `slurm::slurm_user`: String that dictates the name for the slurm user.
 By default slurm does not make it's own user but assumes that a service account is going to be used to manage slurm.
 This sets up a local user to take this role and makes it uniform across the cluster.
 Default is slurm.